 When was MU-MIMO released?

 The MU-MIMO technology is part of the 802.11ac Wave 2 wireless standard, which was issued by the Wi-Fi Alliance in the summer of 2015.
 In June 2016, the Wi-Fi Alliance extended their Wi-Fi CERTIFIED program to include the specifications from the 802.11ac Wave 2 standard.
-Wi-Fi Alliance is the worldwide network of companies that brings us wireless products, standards, and technologies.
+Wi-Fi Alliance is the worldwide network of companies that bring us wireless products, standards, and technologies.
 The network includes more than 500 companies, including big names like Cisco, Qualcomm, Microsoft, Dell, Samsung, Apple, Intel and so on.

 Do I need MU-MIMO?

 Modern homes have an increasing number of smart devices that require constant wireless connectivity.
-Even if some your devices don’t offer support for MU-MIMO, you will still benefit from purchasing a wireless router with MU-MIMO, just because it can handle more devices at once.
+Even if some of your devices do not offer support for MU-MIMO, you still benefit from purchasing a wireless router with MU-MIMO, just because it can handle more devices at once.
 If you also have premium smartphones, laptops, and consoles in your home, then the benefit of using MU-MIMO increases.
-Our recommendation is that, if you have eight or more devices that connect to the wireless network in your home, you should consider purchasing a Wi-Fi router with MU-MIMO.
+We recommend that, if you have eight or more devices that connect to the wireless network in your home, you should consider purchasing a Wi-Fi router with MU-MIMO.

 Which wireless routers and mesh WiFi systems support MU-MIMO?

-MU-MIMO is offered in most mid-range wireless routers and in all premium routers that were released after the 802.11ac Wave 2 standard was finalized in 2015.
-Here at Digital Citizen, we have tested several MU-MIMO routers.
+MU-MIMO is offered in all modern wireless routers and mesh WiFi systems, that were released after the 802.11ac Wave 2 standard was finalized in 2015.
+Here at Digital Citizen, we have tested many MU-MIMO routers and wireless mesh systems.
 Here are the best that we recommend:

 The Wi-Fi Alliance also offers a portal where you can find all devices that provide support for the 802.11ac Wave 2 standard, including wireless routers, smartphones, computers, and tablets.
 Visit their Product Finder and browse through the types of products that interest you.

 What is your experience with MU-MIMO?

-You have arrived at the end of this article and, hopefully, we have answered all your questions about this technology for wireless transfers.
+You have arrived at the end of this article and, hopefully, we have answered your questions about the MU-MIMO technology.
 Did you buy a wireless router with MU-MIMO?
 If you did, what is your experience with it?
-Did you notice any improvements in the quality of your Wi-Fi experience?
-Share your thoughts using the comments form below.
+Did you notice any improvements in the quality of your WiFi experience?
+Share your thoughts and experiences using the comments form below.